blewy/aprofs/docs/reference.md

 I will add more resources (if I can) here to help you out:

+### Shapley values

 - SHAP package used for calculate shapley values [shap package](https://shap.readthedocs.io/en/latest/)

 - Details about the Shapley Tree Explainer [shap tree explainer](https://shap.readthedocs.io/en/latest/example_notebooks/tabular_examples/tree_based_models/Census%20income%20classification%20with%20LightGBM.html)

-- Shapley value reference book [reference](https://christophm.github.io/interpretable-ml-book/shapley.html)
+- Shapley value reference book [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/shapley.html) from Christoph Molnar (https://christophmolnar.com)

-- This interesting book about Shapley values [book](https://christophmolnar.com/books/shap/)
+- This interesting book about Shapley values [Interpreting Machine Learning Models With SHAP](https://christophmolnar.com/books/shap/) also from Christoph Molnar

+### P-values

+About cresting p-values, please take a look at this chapter from the book [Feature Engineering and Selection: A Practical Approach for Predictive Models](http://www.feat.engineering/greedy-simple-filters) from  Max Kuhn and Kjell Johnson